mishamyrt/commitfmt/README.md

 commitfmt can check that developers follow the rules set by the project.

 For example, check that only allowed types and scopes are used.
-To do this, add the following to the [configuration file](#configuration):
+To do this, add the following to the <nobr>[configuration file](#configuration)</nobr>:

 ```toml
 [lint.header]